-The compensation of the members of the Supervisory Board shall be reported in the Notes of the

-Consolidated Financial Statements, subdivided according to components.
-Also payments made by the enterprise to the members of the Supervisory Board or advantages extended for services provided individually, in particular, advisory or agency services shall be listed separately in the Notes to the Consolidated Financial Statements.
+The compensation of the members of the Supervisory Board shall be reported individually in the Corporate Governance Report, subdivided according to components.
+Also payments made by the enterprise to the members of the Supervisory Board or advantages extended for services provided individually, in particular, advisory or agency services shall be listed separately in the Corporate Governance Report.

-5.4.6 If a member of the Supervisory Board took part in less than half of the meetings of the Supervisory Board in a financial year, this shall be noted in the Report of the Supervisory Board.
+5.4.8 If a member of the Supervisory Board took part in less than half of the meetings of the Supervisory Board in a financial year, this shall be noted in the Report of the Supervisory Board.